Genusbiz/docs/developers/defining-the-application-model/action-orchestration/actions/effects/consume-a-rest-service.md

     </table>
 22. In the **Data Source** box, select the data source to store the response to.
 A new object is always created in the selected data source for the response data.
-23. In the **Field** <span style="FONT-WEIGHT: normal">box, select the field in the data source to store the response to.
+23. In the **Field** box, select the field in the data source to store the response to.
 Only applicable for the text response format.
 24. In the **XML Root Path** box, enter an XPath expression to only store a specific part of the XML.
 Only applicable for XML expected response format.
 25. In the **JSON Root Path** box, enter a path to only store a specific part of the JSON document.
 Only applicable for JSON expected response format.
-To access object properties, use the dot-notation <span style="FONT-STYLE: italic">store.name or the bracket-notation <span style="FONT-STYLE: italic">store['name'].
-To access array elements, use the subscript operator <span style="FONT-STYLE: italic">store.books[0].
-Array indices always start by 0.
+To access object properties, use the dot-notation *store.name or the bracket-notation store['name'].
+To access array elements, use the subscript operator store.books[0].
+Array indices always start by 0*.
 26. Select **Validate XML Data** to perform a validation of an XML response based on its XML Schema.
-Only applicable for <span style="FONT-STYLE: italic">XML expected response format and import format.
+Only applicable for *XML expected response format and import format*.
-27. Select **Ignore Unexpected Format** to avoid raising the <span style="FONT-WEIGHT: normal; FONT-STYLE: italic">On HTTP Content Type Mismatch exception if the received format does not correspond to the expected format.
+27. Select **Ignore Unexpected Format** to avoid raising the *On HTTP Content Type Mismatch exception if the received format does not correspond to the expected format*.